Cryptology-Algorithm-Lab/HashBTP/README.md

 - Face-Transformer: https://github.com/zhongyy/Face-Transformer

-The codes for loading these backbones are provided in the inside of `backbone`.
+The codes for loading these backbones are provided inside `backbone`.
 You can check details at `backbone/__init__.py`.
 For the detailed settings about each FR model, e.g., architecture, loss function, or train dataset, please refer to `Table 1` of our paper.
+We also provide the Google Drive link that contains all the parameters used in our paper: https://drive.google.com/file/d/1pYLZas2NgGMglW71QSSLOpIaO_inR-WA/view?usp=sharing

 2. You also need to download face benchmark datasets (LFW, CFP-FP, and AgeDB).
-You can obtain them by downloading them from their official websites, or downloading one of the training datasets provided by InsightFace:
+You can obtain them by downloading them from their official websites or by downloading one of the training datasets provided by InsightFace:

 - https://github.com/deepinsight/insightface/tree/master/recognition/_datasets_

-3. Now you can reproduce our experimental results by following instructions in `1.
+3. Now you can reproduce our experimental results by following the instructions in `1.
 Upper TAR.ipynb`.

 #### 2. Reproducing Results for Security Estimator

 1. The target BTPs are implemented in `BTPs.py`, and the proposed security estimator is provided in `estimator.py`.

-2. You can run our estimator on these BTPs by following instructions in `2.
+2. You can run our estimator on these BTPs by following the instructions in `2.
 Estimator.ipynb`.

 #### Enjoy!